Paris Orly Airport: Father insists son "not a terrorist"

 When Belgacem got to Orly Airport in the southern outskirts of Paris, he went to the South Terminal, carrying a weapon and a can of gas in his rucksack, Molins said.

 He grabbed the female soldier and used her as a shield.
 They struggled over her weapon, the prosecutor said.
-With the soldier down on her knees, the suspect rose enough for the other two soldiers to shoot him several times.
+With the soldier on her knees, the gunman rose enough for the other two soldiers to shoot him several times.
 The whole scene unfolded in just a couple of minutes, Molins said.

-According to Molins, Belgacem's plans were unclear, adding that an investigation will determine whether he acted as a "lone wolf."
+Belgacem's plans were unclear, adding that an investigation will determine whether he acted as a "lone wolf," Molins said.

-An autopsy on Belgacem will go ahead on Sunday, including a toxicology examination to detect whether he was intoxicated with alcohol or drugs.
+An autopsy was planned for Sunday, including a toxicology examination to detect whether he was intoxicated with alcohol or drugs.

 Prior attack on Saturday